Every winter I am grateful that I made the decision to install a heated towel rail when we built our new home.

 What are heated towel rails made from?

-The high quality brands that we sell are made in Australia and New Zealand from stainless steel 304 grade.
+The high quality brands that we sell are made in Australia from stainless steel 304 grade.
 The all have dry heating elements which means they heat up quicker, do not leak nor require plumbing.

 How are heated rails operated?